UTAH LAWN & IRRIGATION TIPS

 In the spring, we recommend conservative watering.
 You will train your grass and plants on how much water they need.
 Deep watering draws the roots deep and creates healthy plants and grass.
 This is best accomplished by watering for longer periods less frequently.

-As we move into the heat of summer here in Pleasant Grove, sprinklers will require more time.
+As we move into the heat of summer here in the areas around Salt Lake City, sprinklers will require more time.
 Most clocks have a % feature which simply allows you to increase or decrease the percent of water being delivered.
 As fall emerges, start decreasing the length of time and the number of days.

 We recommend giving all your plant material a thorough watering in the late fall for required moisture and preparation for dormancy.

 When we install your sprinkler system, we go through and adjust each head.
 However, these heads tend to require additional fine-tuning.
 Standard use and varying site conditions demand some attention.
 Prior to leaving your project, we will instruct you on the way to adjust these heads.
 As a reference, these are the types of heads that we work with:

 Drip System.
 With a drip line, the biggest need is to make sure that the small spaghetti lines do not get disconnected as a result of people or animals walking through the flower beds.
 They deliver small amounts of water depending upon the nozzle that we install.